DILCISBoard/E-ARK-DIP/specification/index.md

 As can be seen from the figure - the requirements for the folder structure for a CS IP is at a bare minimum and makes it possible to have several extra optional folders and files in a CS IP (see boxes with dotted lines).
 The first thing to be said about the E-ARK DIP structure in regard to CS IP structure is that an E-ARK DIP will always consist of some of those files and folders that are optional in the CS IP minimum structure.
-There must be data to dissemenate.
+There must be data to disseminate.
 Since the definition of an E-ARK DIP is that it corresponds to a CS IP which is ready to be processed by its designated Access Software, this leaves the question as to which data in the CS IP should be chosen to be encompassed in the E-ARK DIP.

 It is possible that an AIP in its current state and in its entirety can be delivered to a Consumer as is and still be considered an E-ARK DIP.
 That E-ARK DIP can contain the submission representation, and one or more preservation representations.
 Often, however, the OAIS is interested in leaving out irrelevant data and metadata and only present the
 Consumer with the data and metadata that the Consumer is interested in.
 This could be isolated to the content in one single representation in an E-ARK AIP, or maybe only a portion of a single representation in an E-ARK AIP.
-Maybe down to only one specific file.
+Maybe even only one specific file.
 The point here is that a plethora of different E-ARK DIPs can be created out of an E-ARK AIP or several E-ARK AIPs.

 # **​2 Content Information Types**